 How to Choose Your Challenges

-There is no formula, but there is a useful filter: a good challenge should change how you see something, not just test how much you can endure.
+There is no formula, but there is a useful filter.
+A good challenge should change how you see something, not just test how much you can endure.

 Start with smaller versions of what you're after.
 If you want to eventually give a talk in front of a large audience, present to five people first and pay attention to what breaks down.
 Then adjust.
 This is not about lowering ambition.
 It is about gathering information before the stakes are too high to use it.